 New York City is at a Crossroads.

-The coming election will determine the City’s fate — not just for now, but for future generations.
+The November election will determine the City’s fate — not just for the next four years, but for future generations.

 Who is Fix the City, Inc.?